July 8, 2025, 10:19 am | Read time: 4 minutes

 A musician shows humor and sparks a hype around a discount store product.
 We’re talking about “Linkin Park” frontwoman Emily Armstrong and a specific tracksuit from Lidl.

-For weeks, Europe, including Germany, has been in the grip of “Linkin Park” fever.
-Eight years after the death of frontman Chester Bennington, the band is singing, rapping, and screaming its way back into the hearts of fans–thanks in part to Emily Armstrong, the new frontwoman alongside Mike Shinoda.
-The 39-year-old is now proving not only her musical prowess but also her potential as a brand ambassador.
-It all started with an internet meme, continued with Emily Armstrong’s humorous reaction to it, and culminated, at least for now, in a rush for a very specific Lidl tracksuit.
+For weeks, Europe, including Germany, has been caught up in “Linkin Park” fever.
+Eight years after the death of frontman Chester Bennington, the band is singing, rapping, and screaming its way back into the hearts of fans—thanks in part to Emily Armstrong, the new frontwoman alongside Mike Shinoda.
+The 39-year-old is now proving not only her musical talent but also her potential as a spokesperson.
+It all started with an internet meme, continued with Emily Armstrong’s humorous reaction to it, and culminated, at least temporarily, in a rush for a very special Lidl tracksuit.

 Emily Armstrong Surprises in Lidl Tracksuit